 Just a few super-smart substitutions can yield the best chewy chocolate chip cookies ever made.

 Alton Brown is a mad baking genius and we are here for it.
 He deconstructed the classic chocolate chip cookie recipe we all know and love and made it 10 times better.
 It’s also 10 times more likely to make me eat a full dozen in one sitting.

-I made Alton Brown’s recipe for chewy chocolate chip cookies, and was not disappointed.
+I made Alton Brown’s recipe for chewy chocolate chip cookies and was not disappointed.
 So, what’s the trick?
-It comes down to a few ingredient substitutions and attention to detail.
+It comes down to a few ingredient substitutions and attention to detail that either makes them crispy or chewy.
 He’s a food scientist, after all—you should expect nothing less.

 Use Alton’s Secret Ingredients